 An approved receptacle, device, or appliance, directly or indirectly connected to a drainage system such as the sanitary sewer, that supplies or receives water or liquid borne wastes.

-Waste grease from a kitchen can be recycled for use in making soap, animal feed, etc. Grease from a grease trap or interceptor may not be reused in this way.
-For recyclable grease, the City of Boulder recommends that all facilities have waste grease containers with tight fitting lids that are either secondarily contained or kept in a bermed area to protect floor drains and storm drain inlets from spills.
+Waste grease from a kitchen that has not been disposed of in the drain can be recycled for use in making soap, animal feed, etc. Grease from a grease trap or interceptor may not be reused in this way.

-A grease trap may be approved in lieu of an interceptor for full service food service facilities only in very limited circumstances when space is not available.
+A grease trap may be approved in stead of an interceptor for full service food service facilities only in very limited circumstances when space is not available.
 Grease traps may also be approved by the Industrial Pretreatment Program for facilities such as delicatessens and small bakeries that produce small quantities of oil, grease, or fat.
-Refer to the International Plumbing Code for requirements related to grease traps such as installation of flow-control devices, flow rates, and other structural requirements.

 Please Note: flow restrictors are required for grease traps because they increase retention time and efficiency.
 Automatic grease skimming devices collect small volumes of water and remove grease into a side container at preset times each day.
-Special approval from the Industrial Pretreatment Staff is required to install one of these devices in lieu of a grease interceptor.
-Manufacturers of bacterial additives claim that their products break down grease and enhance the performance of grease traps and interceptors.
-Such additives cannot be substituted for a grease removal device and regular inspection and maintenance.
-If you decide to use an additive, make sure the product you select is not an emulsifier, which simply keeps grease in suspension temporarily and allows it to flow to the sewer system.
+Special approval from the Industrial Pretreatment s taff is required to install one of these devices in stead of a grease interceptor.
+Additives that claim to break down grease cannot be substituted for a grease removal device and regular inspection and maintenance.
+If you use an additive, do not use an emulsifier, which simply keeps grease in suspension temporarily and allows it to flow to the sewer system.

 Minimize the amount of grease your facility sends to a grease removal device.
-Reduce cleaning frequently, hauling costs, and blockages by following these steps:
+For efficiency, follow these steps:

 A grease interceptor is required by local ordinance for full-service restaurants.
 Smaller-capacity grease traps provide inadequate retention time for efficient grease recovery.
 To calculate the size of the grease interceptor you need, have a licensed plumbing contractor determine this based on the International Plumbing Code.